CTEP Program Description:

 The schedule is flexible and will be developed in partnership with the selected member based on site needs and any constraints.
 We would like the CTEP Member to work an average of 35 hours per week, which would include some evening and weekend hours.
-Public access to free use of computers, Internet and training opportunities drops significantly in the evening and on weekends, so we'd like the CTEP Member to assist us in addressing these gaps.
+Use of computers, internet, equipment, and training opportunities for students drops significantly in the evenings and on weekends, so we’d like the CTEP member to assist us in addressing these gaps.

 Member's Specific Programming Responsibilities:

 A CTEP member at FilmNorth would be working with 12-18 students three days a week through JuiceMedia, our after school program.
 Over the course of a school year the after school program works with around 45 students.
 A CTEP member would also be invovled with in-school residency work in Minneapolis and St Paul schools.
 Work with both the residencies and after school program involves assisting students as they create short films.
 Instructors work with students to develop a film idea, do pre-production planning, shoot the film and edit the project with a professional editing platform.
 Much of the organizational and planning work the students do involves professional correspondance and computer skills.
 The students in the program are employment aged-youth, primarily from SPPS high schools.
 The most important skill for this position is having the ability to work well with youth.
 Any skills involved in the filmmaking process (camera, editing, music, writing, graphics…) are preferred but not required.
 A CTEP member would be expected to learn the skills needed for the program on the job with the assistance of FilmNorth staff.